codingjester/tumblr_client/README.md

 That's it!
 You now have a client that can make any request to the Tumblr API.

+Also since the client is created with the amazing library [Faraday](https://github.com/lostisland/faraday), you can configure it to use any HTTP Client it supports.

+    >> client = Tumblr::Client.new(:client => :httpclient)

 ### Some quick examples

 Getting user information: